foggyubiquity/containizen/README.md

 * `pip` to actually install requirements & application in the container via `requirements.txt` & `setup.py`
 * *Auto Start*: scans `setup.py` for `setup(name=xxxx` and executes via `python -m xxxx`

+## Validation

+Containizen includes [goss](https://github.com/aelsabbahy/goss) for conducting `serverspec` validation on container start.
+While there are various approaches to using goss & external helpers such as `kgoss` (Kubernetes) or `dgoss` (Docker) executing goss directly within the container on start ensures all application requirements are specified correctly irrespective of the cloud providers or container management technology.
+Additionally as Containizen uses optimal layer caching & goss is bound to a specific layer there is no image update or propagation overhead beyond its growing the tar.gz size by ~5Mb.

+TODO: (See further work) run tests prior to application start should `goss.yaml` be present in application directory

 ## Extending

 `extending/example.*` are available to understand how Nix could be used to extend these base images.